 Water Operations staff continue to provide input and assist in the development of Standard Operating Procedures through the Standard Operating Procedure Review Committee.
 Water Operations maintains a One Drive folder with meeting minutes which capture staff discussions and suggestions.
-Appendix Q - New Watermain Commissioning Requirements is under review with multiple stakeholders and final revisions are anticipated during 2023.

 r) Review of Best Management Practices (BMPs)